 Check that the HDMI cable is properly connected.

 If you are still experiencing problems after all that (or can´t rearrange the room you play in) then your last resort might be ditching the joy-cons and trying to play with a wired gamepad like a Pro Controller.
-Here on the site, we have a pretty complete list of such controllers available for the Switch, if you want to take a look.
+Needless to say, playing through a third-party capture software as a capture card may also cause lag.

 (As an aside, these steps also work to improve the quality of your connection to the kart in Mario Kart Home Circuit)